 October 10, 2017 - By Wayne St. Amand, CMO, Visual IQ

 There’s a lot of buzz around the term “people-based marketing.”
-Since Facebook introduced the concept in 2014, marketers and advertisers have embraced it, with varying degrees of success.
+Since the concept emerged in 2014, marketers and advertisers have embraced it, with varying degrees of success.

 According to Forbes, “People-based marketing represents an industry shift from targeting devices to connecting with the right people at the right time, with the right message.”